spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 You can define custom cost labels for each application you run on Ocean Spark.

-Here's an example configuration - which you can insert in your configuration templates, in your jobs' configuration, or directly in your API calls as configOverrides.
+Here is an example configuration which you can insert in your configuration templates, in your job configuration, or directly in your API calls as configOverrides.

 ```json
 {